Hand Washing delicate clothing can be easy with these easy-to-follow guidelines from the laundry experts at Heritage Park.

 - We recommend hand washing only one clothing item at a time; if you do wash more than one, sort dirty laundry by color and weight and wash only two or three lightweight items together.
 Always hand wash a wool sweater by itself.

-- Pre-treat any stains with either an enzyme spray (use caution on natural fibers like silk and wool, and always test on an inconspicuous area first) or with a mix of our All-Purpose Detergent and water.
+- Pre-treat any stains with either an enzyme-based stain remover (use caution on natural fibers like silk and wool, and always test on an inconspicuous area first) or with a mix of our All-Purpose Detergent and water.
 This can be in a little cup or in a spray bottle if you have one handy.

 - Fill a sink, clean bucket, or wash basin with cool water or lukewarm water (hot water is not recommended for delicate fabric).
 The best place to do this is in or near a large sink, like your kitchen sink, that’s clear of dirty dishes.